beautiful-numbers/lehmer-lean/README.md

 - the main Lean layer expresses the mathematical objects, branch predicates, packages, terminal interfaces, and global split;
 - the audit layer expresses the referee-facing verification flow and adds a second Lean-checked audit of unconditional exhaustiveness;
 - AXLE certifies selected referee-layer artifacts;
-- the final assembly files expose how global classification and branch/range closures yield the no-counterexample conclusion.
+- the assembly files expose how global classification and branch/range closures yield the no-counterexample conclusion.